-- What are the documents required for UAE employment visa?
+- What are the documents required for a UAE employment visa?

-- What are the various options to look for jobs and visa guidance for Gulf countries?
+- What are the various options for looking for jobs and visa guidance for Gulf countries?

 - What are the requirements for a work visa for Middle East countries?

-- What the documents required for employment visa in Dubai, Oman, Qatar etc.?
+- What are the documents required for an employment visa in Dubai, Oman, Qatar etc.?

 and so on.